danny-fla/Project-Portfilio-2/README.md

-# ** Picture This! - Portfolio Projeect 2 - Javascipt**
+# Picture This! - Portfolio Project 2 - Javascript

-Picture This! is an online quiz for users to find out how well they know iconic landmarks around the world.
+Picture This! is an online quiz for users to test how well they know iconic landmarks from around the world.

 Follow this link to check out the live site - <a href= "">